 Still sick, but Super Bowl Bashing at Wayne’s pad was unavoidable, a consequence stemming from a deep-seeded addiction to watching NFL football with fun people.
 I was put at ease knowing Colonel protected us, making sure to be on the lookout for bozos.
-I brought Cinnamon along as a worthy foil, since she’s always adept at calming my nerves in complicated situations like this.
-She has officially earned a spot on the Female First Team All-Basher crew.

 The blatant overdose of Dayquil didn’t alleviate all the pain of my sickness, didn’t really assist at all with making me less pale, even though Cinnamon was quick to come forth with encouraging words, sincerely building up my ego a bit, even though I knew, above everything, that I felt worthless.
 Upon waking up Sunday morning, I instantly implemented Fierdy Chen Theory, which is “It doesn’t matter how you feel, it matters how you look.”